 On request from shortlisted applicants showing hardship, BFI may provide travel bursaries for attendance at both the pitch training workshops and the pitching sessions.

-The next Film Fund pitch will take place in London in early December.
+The next Film Fund pitch will take place at Sheffield Doc/Fest in June.
 Key dates and deadlines are as follows:

 |Deadline for applications||Friday 7 March 2014|

 |Pitching projects announced||Week commencing 28 April 2014|

 |Announcements||Week commencing 23 June 2014|